datasciencebioinformatics/genomicSurveillanceR/README.md

 <!-- GETTING STARTED -->
 # genomicSurveillanceR
-Script for bioinformatics of genomic surveillance from GISAID database.
-In the example, GISAID data from the Brazilian state of Sao Paulo (11-2022 to 04-2023) will be used.
+## Script for bioinformatics of genomic surveillance from GISAID database.

-###  Analysis
-Number of cases per week and per sex (male/female)

-Number of cases per age group and per sex (male/female)

-Number of cases per city and per sex (male/female)

-Temporal distribution of lineages

-Temporal frequency of lineages

-Principal component of samples per lineage

-Outliners analises (possible new variant)

-### Prerequisites
-sudo apt-get install mafft

-sudo apt-get install fasttree

-sudo apt-get install r-base

-R libraries are described in the .r file

-## Pre-processing
-### Input and output
-fasta_path="./1684404410482.sequences.fasta"

-aln_path="./1684404410482.sequences.aln"

-tree_path="./1684404410482.sequences.tree"

-### Alignment
-mafft --auto $fasta_path > $aln_path

-### Tree
-fasttree -nt $aln_path > $tree_path

-## Usage
-First, execute the pre-processing steps to compute alignement (mafft) and calculate tree (fasttree).
-Second, follow genomicSurveillanceR.script steps.
+Statistics on the number of cases vs. covariates (sex, age and location) are produced from SARS-COV2 cases count.
+Frequencies and temporal distributions of lineages reveal peaks, time of appearance of new variants, waves and cycles.
+The geographic distribution of SARS-COV2 cases can be analyzed is also shown the in the form of maps describing the location of the cases.
+Finally, phylogeny combined with PCA reveal samples that are not properly grouped - suggesting a new possible new variant.